mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to reduce the ability of attackers outside the group to infer the size of the encrypted content.
-Note, however, that the transports used to carry MLS messages may have maximum message sizes, so padding schemes SHOULD avoid increasing message size beyond these any such limits that exist in a given deployment scenario.
+Note, however, that the transports used to carry MLS messages may have maximum message sizes, so padding schemes SHOULD avoid increasing message size beyond any such limits that exist in a given deployment scenario.

 ## Restrictions {#restrictions}